What is it and how does it work?

 For tinnitus, people have had results in as little as two hours or as long as twelve months.
 Improvements in hearing loss have been noticed after a few weeks or after several years of listening.
 The same is true for epilepsy, autism, memory and other conditions related to brain function.

-It is impossible for us to predict how long your particular condition will take to treat, but most likely your listening process will be a wonderful journey of discovery and self development.
-To read about a wide range of listeners and their remarkable results in many different areas, we refer you to the books by Rafaele Joudry, each of which contain numerous letters and interviews with listeners.
+It is impossible for us to predict how long your particular condition will take to treat, but most likely your listening process will be a wonderful journey of discovery and self-development.
+To read about a wide range of listeners and their remarkable results in many different areas, we refer you to the books by Rafaele Joudry, each of which contains numerous letters and interviews with listeners.

 To increase the benefits you experience from Sound Therapy and to speed up the results, we also recommend that you use our Nutrition for the Ear.
 This supports the ear and nervous system to be able to successfully integrate the changes caused by the Sound Therapy.